 6. She had a short life.

 Cleopatra wasn’t actually with us for very long, but she made more than a few marks on history.
 She actually died at the age of 39, committing suicide – but that’s not to say her life was tragic.
 In fact, without Cleopatra, history would have turned in a completely different direction, as she effectively ended the age of the pharaohs in Egypt.

 7. Our calendars changed forever thanks to Queen Cleopatra.

 It’s thanks to Cleopatra, it is thought, that we have the odd phenomenon of leap years.
 A leap year is where, every four years, we have an extra day on the calendar in February.
 It was Cleopatra’s astronomer, Sosigenes, who proposed that leap days be brought into effect.
 Julius Caesar – Roman emperor and famous lover of Cleopatra – adopted such means into the Roman calendar, much of which stands to this day.

 It’s thought that Cleopatra committed suicide as she was determined not to die at anyone else’s hand.
 In fact, she played a little game with her lover Marc Antony, where she convinced him that she had committed suicide, leading him to do the same – to take his own life.
 Romeo and Juliet in real life, it would seem!

 However, Cleopatra would eventually take her own life when it appeared that she would be taken prisoner in Rome – rather than risk the shame of parading as a capture, she chose to leave our world on her own terms.

 9. Her end remains a mystery.

 No one is really sure quite what happened in the final few days of Cleopatra and Marc Antony’s lives, with the above being pieced together through the little history we have available, as well as a few assumptions!

-Do you have any interesting or fun facts about Cleopatra that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Cleopatra?
+Share them in the comments below!